wj331/OrbitalTiktok/APIGateway/README.md

 6. Response caching with go-cache and hertz.
 7. Request Pooling: The API Gateway has been optimized, using a pool of generic clients instead of creating new clients every request.

+## Code structure
+Implementation for API Gateway lies in `apiGateway.go`

+Meanwhile, the utils folder contains:
+* implementations for Service Discovery of RPC servers
+* implementations of creating generic clients

 ## Usage
 To run the API Gateway:
 `go run .`